TobiasErbacher/adv_topics_nlp/README.md

 The subsection sections describe the structure of the **nlp.ipynb** notebook.
 In addition, the directories in this repository include additional work that was not integrated in the final notebook.

-The notebook should be exectued in Google Collaboratory using a GPU with sufficient RAM.
-Before the notebook is run perform the following tasks:
+The notebook should be executed in Google Collaboratory using a GPU with sufficient RAM (we recommend an **L4 GPU** runtime).
+Before running the notebook, please perform the following tasks:
-- The folders inside the data repository must be uploaded to the colab instance.
+- The folders inside the [data directory on our Github](https://github.com/TobiasErbacher/adv_topics_nlp/tree/main/data) must be uploaded to the colab instance.
 - Set the colab secrets
-   - HUGGINGFACE_TOKEN must be a token from Huggingface that allows access to the gated Llama 3.2 repositories.
+   - **OPENAI_API_KEY** must be a token from OpenAPI for the generation of the sentence embeddings in the dataset investigation part.
+This secret is not necessary if you use the pre-computed embeddings we uploaded to Google Drive.
+Per default the code uses the pre-computed embeddings.
-   - NGROK_AUTH_TOKEN must be a token from ngrok that allows access to the ngrok service.
+   - **HUGGINGFACE_TOKEN** must be a token from Huggingface that allows access to the gated Llama 3.2 repositories.
-   - OPENAI_API_KEY must be a token from OpenAPI for the generation of the sentence embeddings in the dataset investigation part (not necessary if you are using the embeddings we provide in the file *embedded_flashcards.pkl*).
+   - **NGROK_AUTH_TOKEN** must be a token from ngrok that allows access to the ngrok service.
+This is only necessary for running the end-to-end question answering pipeline in a nice GUI (see Voice Chatting with Streamlit section).

 ## Dataset investigation
 This part was done by Alessia Berarducci.